Send the link below via email or IMCopy

 For many plants, roots can be spread out longer than their branches.

 They anchor the plant and keep it from falling over.

 Roots take in water and minerals from the soil.

 There are many different types of roots, all are adapted to their environment.

 Roots found on grasses are thin and hairlike.

-Roots on most tree are thicker and hard, we call them fibrous roots.
+Roots on most trees are thicker and harder, we call them fibrous roots.

 Some plants will store excess nutrients (mostly as starchy sugar) in their roots.
 These are